DanielleSucher/Nantucket/README.md

 ## TODO

-implement better last-syllable grapheme-to-phoneme translation take meter into account
+implement last-syllable grapheme-to-phoneme conversion based on machine learning rather than my homegrown cmusuffdict take meter into account
-make it more generally usable
 maybe make it worth with different limerick formats qua different strategies one can choose make the search algorithm faster/more efficient (perhaps by not starting from scratch for each go-round)